Browse Definitions :

 • read-only memory (ROM) - Read-only memory, or ROM, is a type of computer storage containing non-volatile, permanent data that, normally, can only be read, not written to.

-• real-time monitoring - Real-time (data) monitoring is the delivery of continuously updated information streaming at zero or low latency.
+• real-time monitoring - Real-time monitoring is the delivery of continuously updated data about systems, processes or events.

 • reseller - In information technology, a reseller is a company that typically purchases IT products or services from a product manufacturer, distributor or service provider and then markets them to customers.